acmei/Guide-for-Transplants/transplant_guide.md

 Health Care _Anita_
 -----------

 If you're in need of healthcare coverage, once moved to Seattle you can sign up for Washington Apple Health -- Medicaid.
-You'll need the following information to apply in person:
+You'll need the following information to apply:

 - Your household monthly income.
 - The Social Security numbers and dates of birth for each member of your household.
 - Your immigration information, if that applies to you.

-You're able to do this online or in person.
+You can apply online or in person.
 Signing up for Apple Health can be done in conjunction with getting an OrcaLift card so that you don't have to make multiple trips.
-Additionally, qualifying for Apple Health will autmotically qualify you for the OrcaLift card.
-The cost of Apple Health is free and as an unemployed student of Ada Developers Academy you should qualify.
+Additionally, qualifying for Apple Health will automatically qualify you for the OrcaLift card (See the 'Getting Around' section for more information on OrcaLift).
+The cost of Apple Health is FREE and as an unemployed student of Ada Developers Academy you should qualify.
 Apple Health coverage includes family doctor visits, preventative care, and prescription medication among other things.
 Coverage may vary depending on the plan you select when you sign up.
-You can do some research using the Health Plan Finder link below.
+You can read up on the individual plans and Apple Health at the links below.

 - Learn More: [Washington Apple Health - Medicaid](http://www.hca.wa.gov/medicaid/Pages/index.aspx)
 - Apply: [Washington Health Plan Finder](http://www.wahealthplanfinder.org) _Note that this site is often down on the weekends for routine maintenance_